Government AI Governance Consulting

 6

-AI fundamentals training is now mandatory for all APS staff to ensure baseline understanding of responsible AI use.
+AI fundamentals training is now mandatory for all Australian Public Service employees to ensure baseline understanding of responsible AI use.
+All Commonwealth staff must complete training by June 2026 under the APS AI training mandate.

-NSW, Victoria, and Queensland have distinct AI governance frameworks.
-Multi-jurisdictional agencies need to navigate all of them.
+NSW, Victoria, and Queensland have distinct AI governance frameworks with different compliance obligations.
+Multi-jurisdictional organisations need strategies that satisfy all of them.
+Our AI consulting team provides tailored solutions for each state's requirements.

 NSW

 Mandatory under Circular DCS-2024-04 for all NSW Government Agencies.
-High or Critical use cases must be referred to AI Review Committee.
+The NSW AI Assessment Framework applies across the full AI lifecycle.
+High or Critical use cases must be referred to the AI Review Committee for review, and agencies must register them in their AI register.

 • Five overarching principles: Trust, Transparency, Customer Benefit, Fairness, Privacy and Accountability